Pakistani meat dishes: Meat dishes

 Pakistani dishes can best be categorised by whether they contain gravy or not.
-Dishes with gravy which have lentils or legumes as the main ingredient are known as Dals in Hindi.
-The remaining gravied dishes are called Salaans.
+Dishes with gravy which have lentils or legumes as the main ingredient are known as dals in Urdu.
+The remaining gravied dishes are called salaans.
 Salaans containing meat will either have meat on its own or in combination with a second major ingredient, such as a vegetable, or a grain or a legume.
-Salaans which contain meat as its main ingredient can be further subdivided by the type of meat involved.
+Salaans which contain meat as their main ingredient can be further subdivided by the type of meat involved.
 Meats normally used in Pakistani cuisine are beef, lamb, goat, chicken and occasionally game.
 Offal is also used in several Pakistani dishes.

 Salaans with meat as their main ingredient include the well-known Pakistani dishes nihari, kunna, qorma and qeema.
-The first two are stews which are most frequently made using beef & mutton respectively.
-Qormas are stews which can be made with a variety of meats, and are flavoured with beaten yoghurt and/or nut pastes.
+The first two are stews which are most frequently made using beef and mutton respectively.
+Qormas are stews which can be made with a variety of meats, and are flavoured with beaten yoghurt or nut pastes.
 Qeemas are made with minced meat, usually beef or lamb or more rarely poultry.

 Salaans frequently combine meat and seasonal vegetables.
 Favourite combinations are beef/goat/lamb with spinach/turnips/radishes/gourds/potatoes/tomatoes/peppers/aubergines.
 Meat can also be combined with legumes, to produce dal gosht (meat and lentils), haleem (meat with lentils and grains), and harees or hareesa (meat with lentils and grains).

 Meat combined with grains are the basis for biryani and pilaf, in which rice is combined with beef/lamb/chicken/goat.

 Offal is widely available and is a favourite for both home cooking as well as in restaurants.
 Liver, kidneys, heart and trotters are the main offal items cooked at home.
-All of these together with testicles, tripe, brains & lungs are cooked in restaurants.
+All of these together with testicles, tripe, brains and lungs are cooked in restaurants.
 Speciality offal restaurants, known as takatak or kata-kat, combine customer-specified offal items with butter, tomatoes, peppers etc.

 Generally, the preparation method involves cooking pieces of meat over medium heat with various spices, or simmered with potatoes.